Best 300 Blackout Barrels 2026: Suppressed, PDW & 16-Inch header image

 Top 8 .300 Blackout Barrels (2026 Rankings)

 Ranked across the four use cases that actually matter for .300 Blackout: 9-inch suppressor sweet spot, 7.5-inch PDW, 10.3-inch general purpose, and 16-inch no-NFA.
-Pricing, twist rates, gas-port behavior, and thread specs verified against manufacturer pages.
+Pricing, twist rates, gas-port behavior, and thread specs matched to manufacturer pages.

 1